About Lihue

 Business & Licensing Records

 The business community in Lihue, Kauai County, Hawaii relies on a permitting and licensing framework administered by the Kauai County Department of Public Works.
 Local entrepreneurs and established commercial enterprises alike must secure the appropriate permits and licenses to operate legally, including business licenses, building permits, and zoning approvals.
-The Lihue Neighborhood Center provides a gathering point for small businesses, offering resources and support designed to help local companies succeed in the island economy.
+The Lihue Neighborhood Center provides a gathering point for small businesses, offering resources and support helps local companies succeed in the island economy.

 Economy & Demographics